 Your location will affect your customer traffic more than almost anything else.
 A drive-thru coffee shop’s number one selling point for consumers is convenience.
 As an operator, you can save a lot of money in start-up and operation costs.
 As for the customer, they want their coffee cheap and quick.

 Most people buy coffee on their commute to work or school.
-As a drive-thru coffee stand, your quality matters, but the convenience is even more important.
+Your quality matters as a drive-thru coffee stand, but the convenience is even more important.
 If your coffee stand is in a location that is hard to drive to, you will not be successful.
 Make sure there is more than one entrance to your parking lot, as this will reduce traffic build-up.

-When opening a drive-thru stand, your location can be as simple an empty parking lot.
-Rarely are you going to buy an existing drive-thru coffee business.
+When opening a drive-thru stand, your location can be as simple as an empty parking lot.
+Rarely are you going to buy an existing drive-thru coffee business?
 If you can find a large shopping center that already gets a lot of traffic throughout the day, contact them about building on their property.
-If you are able to build on the property, it can be a huge boost to early sales from the existing traffic alone.
+If you can build on the property, it can be a huge boost to early sales from the existing traffic alone.

 One thing to keep in mind if pursuing that route though is your state/city/county regulations.
 Be sure to contact your local government and ensure your plan for your business complies with their regulations.
 If you don’t do this upfront, it can cause you a lot of headaches later on.